libellux/Libellux-Up-and-Running/docs/ossec/README.md

 File integrity check for Windows Server 2019 is not currently working.
 :::

-The following agent installation has been tested on Windows Server 2019 Standard version and Windows 10.
+The following agent installation has been tested on Windows Server 2019 and Windows 10.
 Login to your OSSEC server and run the agent manager.

 ```
 server@ubuntu:~$ sudo /var/ossec/bin/manage_agents